jdermont/playground-qxdkw4rx/statement.md

 for input [1, 1] expected 0 predicted 0.007203 which is correct
 ```

 New hyperparamater has been introduced, commonly called lambda.
 You can play with it, the usual values are within [0.8,0.99] range.
+It is very important hyperparameter, next to learning rate.

 See how much faster does it converge than the version without momentum.
 Note that X is 1000 iterations instead of 10000. ![momentum graph](momentum.png "momentum")